aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ## Using Lambda Functions

-LINQ Reporting Engine enables you to use lambda functions only as arguments of built-in enumeration extension methods in template expressions.
+LINQ Reporting Engine allows you to use lambda functions only as arguments of built-in enumeration extension methods in template expressions.
 See "Appendix A. Enumeration Extension Methods" for more information.

 **Note –** Lambda functions declared within template expressions are not interchangeable with delegates.
 Thus, you can not pass delegates as arguments to built-in enumeration extension methods.